The Power of Design-Led and Design-Driven Innovation

 - Guy Van Wijmeersch

 Over the years, I’ve found myself in many rooms.
-Some filled with engineers, others with executives, and quite often, rooms lit up by the glow of ambition, where design, technology, and business collide.
-But it wasn’t until I stood at the crossroads of design-led and design-driven innovation that I truly understood the power of design not just as a tool, but as a language of change.
+Some filled with engineers, others with executives.
+Quite often, these rooms are lit up by the glow of ambition, where design, technology, and business collide.
+But it wasn’t until I stood at the crossroads of design-led and design-driven innovation that I truly understood the power of design—not just as a tool, but as a language of change.

 The Control Room Story: When Technology Needed to Matter

-At Barco, I led the development of next-generation control rooms for mission-critical environments in the Barco Control Room Design team out of Karlsruhe , and this for energy grids, air traffic management, public safety.
-These weren’t products; they were environments where decisions could make or break lives.
-And the traditional approach wasn’t enough.
+At Barco, I led the development of next-generation control rooms for mission-critical environments.
+This was done in the Barco Control Room Design team out of Karlsruhe, focusing on energy grids, air traffic management, and public safety.
+These weren’t just products; they were environments where decisions could make or break lives.
+The traditional approach wasn’t enough.

 Design led.
 Technology followed.